problems of consciousness

 Let’s begin with David Chalmers’s influential distinction, inherited from Descartes, between the ‘easy problem’ and the ‘hard problem’.
 The ‘easy problem’ is to understand how the brain (and body) gives rise to perception, cognition, learning and behaviour.
 The ‘hard’ problem is to understand why and how any of this should be associated with consciousness at all: why aren’t we just robots, or philosophical zombies, without any inner universe?
 It’s tempting to think that solving the easy problem (whatever this might mean) would get us nowhere in solving the hard problem, leaving the brain basis of consciousness a total mystery.

-But there is an alternative, which I like to call the : how to account for the various properties of consciousness in terms of biological mechanisms; without pretending it doesn’t exist (easy problem) and without worrying too much about explaining its existence in the first place (hard problem).
+But there is an alternative, which I like to call the real problem: how to account for the various properties of consciousness in terms of biological mechanisms; without pretending it doesn’t exist (easy problem) and without worrying too much about explaining its existence in the first place (hard problem).
 (People familiar with ‘neurophenomenology’ will see some similarities with this way of putting things – but there are differences too, as we will see.)

 There are some historical parallels for this approach, for example in the study of life.
 Once, biochemists doubted that biological mechanisms could ever explain the property of being alive.
 Today, although our understanding remains incomplete, this initial sense of mystery has largely dissolved.
 Biologists have simply gotten on with the business of explaining the various properties of living systems in terms of underlying mechanisms: metabolism, homeostasis, reproduction and so on.
 An important lesson here is that life is not ‘one thing’ – rather, it has many potentially separable aspects.